preames/public-notes/unintended-instructions.rst

 I've listed these in the order of *seemingly* simplest to most complicated.
 Unfortunately, both of the former have hard to resolve challenges, so we'll end up spending most of our time talking about the third.

-The challenge of the trap-and-check is that it is very hard to implement efficiently for concurrent programs with large number of unintended instructions.
-Use of hardware breakpoints handles small numbers (e.g. < 4) unintended instructions well, which is enough for some use cases.
+The challenge of the trap-and-check approach is that it is very hard to implement efficiently for concurrent programs with large number of unintended instructions.
+Use of hardware breakpoints handles small numbers (e.g. < 4) of unintended instructions well - which is enough for some use cases.
 When the number of unintended instruction exceeds the number of debug registers, concurrency turns out to be a core challenge.
 The critical race involves one thread unprotecting a page to allow it to make progress in single-step mode and another then accessing the same page thus bypassing the check.
 You end up essentially needing to ensure that if any thread must single step through a page that all threads are either single stepping or stalled.
 It is worth noting that a toolchain which avoiding emitting most (but not all) unintended instructions would pair very well with a trap-and-check fallback.

+The other major approach available is dynamic binary translation.
+The complexity of building such a system is mostly out of scope for this document.
+I will briefly mention that the need to intercept execution at every possible offset in a page does complicate hijacking significantly.
+It can be done (e.g. by patching the source with ``int3``), but the complexity vs performance tradeoff is challenging.

 For the reachability based approaches, we'll briefly discuss two options.

 "Native client: A sandbox for portable, untrusted x86 native code" is one of most robust approaches I've seen.
 NaCL prevents the execution of unintended instructions by ensuring that all branch targets are 32 byte aligned and that no instruction crosses a 32 byte boundary.
-NaCL's instruction bundling support is already implemented in llvm's assembler.
+NaCL's instruction bundling support is already implemented in LLVM's assembler, and bundling has very low runtime cost.

 The main challenge with NaCL is the performance overhead of return protection.
-A return combines three operations: a load of return address from the stack, an adjustment of the stack pointer, and an indirect branch.
+A return combines three operations: a load of the return address from the stack, an adjustment of the stack pointer, and an indirect branch.
 The problem for efficient instrumentation is that in a concurrent environment, we need to instrument after the load, but before the branch.
 This can't be done.
 Instead, we have to use an alternate instruction sequence.
 The primary effect of doing so is that return prediction is effectively disabled.
-I don't have firm numbers, but my impression is that the actual bundling is comparatively inexpensive.
+This is rather expensive - though I haven't been able to locate good numbers on exactly how much so.

 Intel's upcoming Control Flow Enforcement Technology (CET) technology is highly relevant in this discussion.
 CET contains two key pieces: a branch terminator instruction and a separate hardware managed return stack.
 CET is certainly an interesting step forward, but it isn't a full solution.
 ENDBR64 (the new branch terminator instruction) can itself occur in unintended instructions!
 As a result, while CET does reduce the number of available gadgets greatly, it does not eliminate them entirely.
 We'd still need some mechanism of handling unintended ENDBRs to be a complete sandboxing solution.

+Towards the end of this document, we'll discuss CET in more detail.
+The TLDR turns out to be that while CET is not complete, it is a rather good starting point for building a complete enough solution in practice.

 Rewrite Techniques
 ------------------

+In this section, we're discuss some of the tactics commonly used when rewriting assembly to avoid embedding unintended instructions.
+These are described in terms of the assembly semantics, but this section is implementation neutral.
+These could be implemented by a compiler, assembler, runtime binary rewritter, or even by a careful human in handwritten assembly.
+Having a basic understanding of x86 instruction encoding is probably required for this to make sense.

 Instruction Boundary
 ====================

 When the unintended instruction crosses the boundary between two or more intended instructions, the sequence can be broken by inserting padding bytes between the two intended instructions.
-Depending on the instruction class being eliminated, redundant prefix bytes, a single byte ``nop`` instruction (``0x90``), or a semantic nop such as ``movl %eax, %eax``.
+Depending on the instruction class being eliminated, redundant prefix bytes, a single byte ``nop`` instruction (``0x90``), or a semantic nop such as ``movl %eax, %eax`` can be used.
 The selection of the padding is controlled by whether the bytes in the padding instruction can form a valid suffix (or prefix) with the preceding (following) bytes forming another problematic unintended instruction.
 Depending on the class of problematic instruction, the selected padding sequence must differ.

 From a performance perspective, prefix bytes are preferred over single byte nops which are preferred over other instructions.

 Instruction Rewriting
 =====================

 This is by far the most complicated case.
 I'll refer readers interested in the details to the Erim and G-Free papers, and restrict myself to some commentary here.
+This gets quite far into the weeds; most readers are probably best skimming through this unless implementing such a tool.

 Completeness
 ++++++++++++

-I find it difficult to convince myself of the completeness of either papers rewriting rules.
+I find it difficult to convince myself of the completeness of either papers' rewriting rules.
 They seem to be heavily dependent on a complete taxonomy of the x86 decode rules, and prior experience makes me very hesitant about that.
 It is far to easy to think you have full coverage while actually missing important cases.

 As a particular example, neither Erim or G-Free seems to consider the case where a prefix byte forms part of an unintended instruction.
 From prior experience with x86, this seemed questionable.
 A targetted fuzzer quickly found the example instruction ``vpalignr $239, (%rcx), %xmm0, %xmm8`` which encodes as ``c463790f01ef`` and thus embeds a ``wrpkru`` instruction in its suffix.
 This example uses a three-byte VEX prefix to change the interpretation of the opcode field.